Volcanology: Interaction with religion and mythology

 Tribal legends of volcanoes abound from the Pacific Ring of Fire and the Americas, usually invoking the forces of the supernatural or the divine to explain the violent outbursts of volcanoes.
 Taranaki and Tongariro, according to Māori mythology, were lovers who fell in love with Pihanga, and a spiteful jealous fight ensued.
-Māori will not to this day live between Tongariro and Taranaki for fear of the dispute flaring up again.
+Some Māori will not to this day live on the direct line between Tongariro and Taranaki for fear of the dispute flaring up again.

 In the Hawaiian religion, Pele (/ˈpeɪleɪ/ Pel-a; [ˈpɛlɛ]) is the goddess of volcanoes and a popular figure in Hawaiian mythology.
 Pele was used for various scientific terms as for Pele's hair, Pele's tears, and Limu o Pele (Pele's seaweed).
 A volcano on the Jovian moon Io is also named Pele.

 Saint Agatha is patron saint of Catania, close to mount Etna, and an important highly venerated (till today) example of virgin martyrs of Christian antiquity.
 In 253 CE, one year after her violent death, the stilling of an eruption of Mt.
 Etna was attributed to her intercession.
 Catania was however nearly completely destroyed by the eruption of Mt.
 Etna in 1169, and over 15,000 of its inhabitants died.
 Nevertheless, the saint was invoked again for the 1669 Etna eruption and, for an outbreak that was endangering the town of Nicolosi in 1886.
 The way the saint is invoked and dealt with in Italian folk religion, in a quid pro quo manner, or bargaining approach which is sometimes used in prayerful interactions with saints, has been related (in the tradition of James Frazer) to earlier pagan beliefs and practices.

 In 1660 the eruption of Vesuvius rained twinned pyroxene crystals and ash upon the nearby villages.
 The crystals resembled the crucifix and this was interpreted as the work of Saint Januarius.
 In Naples, the relics of St Januarius are paraded through town at every major eruption of Vesuvius.
 The register of these processions and the 1779 and 1794 diary of Father Antonio Piaggio allowed British diplomat and amateur naturalist Sir William Hamilton to provide a detailed chronology and description of Vesuvius' eruptions.